Out-Of-Home Delivery

 Using the Mily Tech platform, we’ll analyze the patterns, strengths, and potential areas of growth of the mentioned companies.
 But before we start, let’s define some boundaries.

 Welcome to Tower Hamlets, located on the north bank of the River Thames.
-This London borough is notably the most densely populated area in the UK, with 15,695 residents per square kilometer as of 2021.
-Covering an area of 19.8 square kilometers, it hosts out-of-home networks of all major players.
+This London borough is notably the most densely populated area in the UK, with 15,695 residents per square kilometer.
+Covering 19.8 square km, it hosts out-of-home networks from all major players, making it an ideal location for testing OOH network strategies.

 Amazon